zunayeddd/RecSys-LLMs/week5/readme.md

 The UI must allow:
 - Data load and graph rendering
 - PageRank computation and scores visualization
-- Node/table click, showing friends and top-3 recommended new friends
+- Table click, highliting the node in the graph and recommend top 3 friends
----